 Analysis of Performance

-Purchase Power - Purchase Power-Tariff 1 $7.0M (weather and actual demand (COVID event changes) for the year are key factors on the spend in Tariff 1 from PRPA), offset by Tarif 7 ($65) which will be on budget by year end.
+Purchase Power - Purchase Power-Tariff 1 $1,794 (weather and actual demand (COVID event changes) for the year are key factors on the spend in Tariff 1 from PRPA).

 Expenditures are separated into Governmental and Enterprise.
 Governmental expenditures are for those activities that are primarily supported by taxes and grants and to a much lesser degree from fees.
 Examples are Police, Streets Maintenance, Parks, Museum, Fire, etc. Alternatively, Enterprise expenditures related to activities that are accounted for like a business and are entirely supported by fees charged to users.
 These include Light and Power, Water, Wastewater, Storm Drainage and Golf.